 Most of these problems can be avoided with routine maintenance.
 Of course, sometimes things just happen.
 But if you are keeping an eye on your AC and doing the maintenance, it will keep you cool and comfortable during the summer.

 Boyd Brothers HVAC is built on integrity, professionalism and doing the job right the first time, every time.
-Growing up in Southwest Florida, we understand that having a broken heating or AC system is about the last thing you want to deal with, or wait around to have fixed.
+Growing up in Southwest Florida, we understand that having a broken heating or AC system is about the last thing you want to deal with, or wait around to have serviced.